-This school year brings excitement and anticipation as we look to begin the 2022-2023 year.
+Welcome to the 2024-2025 school year!
+It is my honor to welcome you to our school.
+I look forward to the partnership that we will share during this school year.
+This school year brings excitement and anticipation as we look to begin the new school year.
 Our school staff continues to be committed to providing your child with a safe and secure learning environment.
 We will work hard to meet the academic and social needs of your child.
 We have a strong team in place to help do this!

-Along with the teachers and staff, I will work hard to continue the atmosphere of success established by the NRHEG District by building strong relationships with parents, students, and community partners.
+Along with the teachers and staff, I will work hard to continue the atmosphere of success established by the NRHEG Public Schools by building strong relationships with parents, students, and community partners.
 We will focus on social and emotional learning initiatives, Standards-Based Instruction, the use of data to drive instruction, and to provide consistent implementation of the curriculum so that we can continue to increase the growth of all students.
+We have made multiple updates to our building and grounds which we are excited to showcase to our students.
+We will continue to implement our reading strategies and I'm excited to see the positive impact in student learning these strategies will provide.

 This year is going to be exciting as we continue to provide academic experiences for our students that are rigorous, relevant, and help them build relationships while making real-world connections.
 As principal at NRHEG Elementary, it is important to me that everyone who enters our school is excited to be here.
 This attitude enables us to meet the challenges of academic excellence in a positive, fun, and nurturing environment.
-Please feel free to call or email me to discuss any concerns you might have throughout the school year.
+Please feel free to reach out with any questions, comments, concerns, or celebrations you might have.
+I would also invite you to visit our NRHEG website if you want to explore more about our NRHEG Schools, teachers, and our offerings.

+Sincerely,

-Sincerely, Craig Kopetzki Elementary Principal NRHEG Elementary 600 School Street Ellendale, MN 56026 507.684.3181 ckopetzki@nrheg.k12.mn.us
+Craig J. Kopetzki NRHEG Elementary Principal 507.684.3181 ckopetzki@nrheg.k12.mn.us